DCameronMauch/LRUCache/README.md

 # Least Recently Written Cache

-Same concept, except only moved node to head of list when written.
+Same concept, except only moves node to head of list when written.
 So it is possible for a heavily read key to be evicted as writes occur.
 But this implementation has the advantage that many threads can `get` the same time, since the operation does not modify the list.
 They are only blocked by a `set`, which is still single thread access, but that should be a very small percentage of requests.